Learn to use the tools of psychology to improve the working lives of employees.

 What you’ll study

-You’ll cover the core theories and latest research in occupational psychology.
+In this course, you’ll cover the core theories and latest research in occupational psychology.

-You’ll learn how to use this theory and research to deliver tailored and effective workplace interventions.
 Exploring case studies, you’ll see how the theories and research of occupational psychology are used in practice today.

 You’ll gain the knowledge and critical-thinking skills to source, understand and apply research to make a difference in any organisation.

-On this workplace psychology course, you’ll study topics including:
+In this workplace psychology course, you’ll study topics including:

-• Wellbeing and work
+- wellbeing and work

 By the end of this course, you’ll be able to…

-• Explain occupational psychology, the role of the practitioner and the impact that psychology-based interventions can have on workplace performance.
+Explain occupational psychology, the role of the practitioner and the impact that psychology-based interventions can have on workplace performance.

-• Evaluate different types of psychological assessment in the workplace and the relationship between test scores and job performance.
+Evaluate different types of psychological assessment in the workplace and the relationship between test scores and job performance.

-• Relate concepts and principles from the psychology of training and development to real occupational issues.
+Relate concepts and principles from the psychology of training and development to real occupational issues.

-• Describe the rationale for designing useful training interventions and evaluation.
+Describe the rationale for designing useful training interventions and evaluation.

-• Discuss and reflect on leadership theories and their relevance to organisations.
+Discuss and reflect on leadership theories and their relevance to organisations.

-• Explain theories of motivation and their application in the workplace.
+Explain theories of motivation and their application in the workplace.

-• Discuss how the concept of work-life balance is linked to other organisation concerns, wellbeing, job satisfaction and engagement.
+Discuss how the concept of work-life balance is linked to other organisation concerns, wellbeing, job satisfaction and engagement.

-• Describe the role of applied psychology to the study of organisations undergoing organisational change and development programmes.
+Describe the role of applied psychology to the study of organisations undergoing organisational change and development programmes.

 Fits around full-time work